-Hitherto we have used variables in real terms; however, on the one hand, both tax bases and tax revenues are in nominal terms in reality.
-On the other hand, real and nominal cyclical positions may have different signs.
+Hitherto we have used variables in real terms, however, on the one hand, both tax bases and tax revenues are in nominal terms in reality.
+As a result, real and nominal cyclical positions may have different signs.
 Therefore, it seems necessary to introduce prices, that is, to use nominal variables.

 Although there are several proposed methods to capture trend or potential price level the concept of potential price level is more dubious.
 For instance, Buti and Noord (2003) suggested deriving the trend price level from the inflation target of the ECB.
+Apparently, the ECB inflation target rate cannot be applied to Hungary in the 1990s (the MNB has followed inflation targeting since 2001).
+Furthermore, the price level, which is consistent

-&lt;sup>5 Since numerical optimalization is sensitive to initial values, we chose reasonable values, namely $\theta_2$ = 0.1, $\theta_3$ =0.6 and $\theta_4$ =0.4.
+5 Since numerical optimisation is sensitive to initial values, we chose reasonable values, namely θ_2 =-0.1, θ_3 =0.6 and θ_4 =0.4.
 The initial levels of potential/trend variables were the original levels of the corresponding counterparts.

-&lt;sup>6 For the sake of comparison, we also estimate equation (11) by the two-step Engel-Granger method in system (see Section VII.
+6 For the sake of comparison, we also estimate equation (11) by the two-step Engel-Granger method in system (see Section VII.
 3. 2).
-The Wald test $\rho_2$ =1 indicates (p value = 0.6) that long-run homogeneity can be maintained, thus we restricted long run wage parameters to 1, and estimated only the long run consumption-wage ratio.
+The Wald test ρ_2 =1 indicates (p value = 0.6) that long-run homogeneity can be maintained, thus we restricted long run wage parameters to 1, and estimated only the long run consumption-wage ratio.
 Finally, we put it into a short run equation (see equation (21)).
 The constant in the short run equation should not be significant if the long run equation is estimated correctly.
 As results underpin our expectation, we do not include short run constant in multivariate HP filter.

-&lt;sup>7 The Wald test is carried out by testing whether the estimated parameters in equation (21) differ from the solution to the minimisation problem.
+7 The Wald test is carried out by testing whether the estimated parameters in equation (21) differ from the solution to the minimisation problem.